Bioremediation - Perchlorate

 perchlorate treatment technology effectiveness.

-the thyroid functions.
-In adults and children, the thyroid helps to regulate
+In adults and children, the thyroid helps to regulate metabolism.
+In children,

-development, and decreased learning capability.
-Changes in thyroid hormone
+decreased learning capability.
+Changes in thyroid hormone levels may also

 Applicability